biomguler/G-WASPiper/README.md

 * It can be easly used without having coding skills.
 * Each pipelines are general indipentent , and can be highly modified by changing `R scripts`.

+## Main Functions and Scripts
+- all main function will be added here in text and table!!!

 ## Short description and main usage

 ### What is G-WASPiper?